pulsar-edit/documentation/docs/customize-pulsar/language-specific-configuration-settings.md

 ---
-title: Language Specific Configuration Settings
+title: Language-specific configuration settings
 layout: doc.ejs
 ---

-You can also set several configuration settings differently for different file types.
-For example, you may want Pulsar to soft wrap markdown files, have two-space tabs for ruby files, and four-space tabs for python files.
+Some settings can be specified differently for different file types.
+For example, you may want Pulsar to soft-wrap Markdown files, use two-space tabs for Ruby files, and use four-space tabs for Python files.

-There are several settings now scoped to an editor's language.
-Here is the current list:
+Many of the settings in the `editor` namespace, can be scoped to an editor’s language:

 ```
 editor.autoIndent